matiasandina/Webpage/content/post/2018-05-18-making-atlas-images.md

 ---

-This post is to make a quick description/recipe for making.
+This post contains a quick description/recipe for making vectorial brain atlas images suitable for publication and presentations.
 This post is as much for communication as for personal records.

 ## Step 1 - The atlas itself